 Internal Audit undertakes audits of the Group's portfolio of loans and advances and of the Group's credit processes.

-The Group assesses the credit risk relating to investments in liquid funds, mainly debt securities and placements with banks.
-Counterparty and country limits are in place for managing such exposures.
+The Group assesses the credit risk associated with investments in liquid funds, mainly debt securities and placements with banks.
+To manage these exposures, the Group has established counterparty and country limits.

 Credit quality analysis